CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 fi
 ```

-Finally, an important and common gotcha to avoid:
+Finally, an important and common gotcha to avoid: we didn't put "$" in front of variables in
-Note that I didn't put "$" in front of variables in comparisons.
+comparisons, which is different to the usual way to access variables.
 You technically *can* use `$VAR`,
-but bash will still interpret the variable without it, and "$" in the conditional will break if the
+but the conditional will still work as expected without it, and using a "$" in the conditional will
-variable is unset or non-existent.
+break if the variable is uninitialised or non-existent.

 ## Arrays
 Bash has arrays, which have the syntax `things=(thing1 thing2 thing3)` and can be looped through by